mtmcdade/Weather-Based-Outfit-Assistant/README.md

 ## 💡 What's Next:

+### Path to Agency
+Implement independent perception capabilities that monitor weather conditions without user prompting, enable autonomous decision-making for proactive outfit recommendations, and add action abilities like sending alerts or interfacing with calendars and shopping platforms.

 ### Style Preferences
 In the future, we plan to expand Slay-gent with several exciting features to enhance the user experience.
 For user style preferences, we'll implement a system that learns from your choices and saves your favorite styles, colors, and clothing items to provide increasingly personalized recommendations over time.